wappointment/wappointment/readme.txt

-=== Wappointment - Appointment Bookings  ===
+=== Appointment Bookings for Zoom , GoogleMeet and more - Wapointment  ===
 Contributors: wappointment, benheu
-Tags: appointment scheduling, appointment booking, appointment booking calendar, appointment booking system, booking form Requires at least: 4.7
+Tags: appointment scheduling, appointment booking, appointment booking calendar, zoom appointment booking, booking form Requires at least: 4.7
-Tested up to: 5.5
+Tested up to: 5.6
 Requires PHP: 7.0
 Stable tag: 1.9.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Appointment scheduling for personal coaches, teachers, therapists and service professionals of all kind
+Get clients to quickly book a meeting with you over Zoom , GoogleMeet , the phone or at your office

 == Appointment scheduling made easy ==